-[¶]We thank Tamer Abdelgawad, Amber Batata, Bruno Jullien, Bernard Salanié and seminar participants at Toulouse, PEPC Paris, Imperial College for useful comments.
-The statements, findings, conclusions, views and opinions contained and expressed herein are based in part on data obtained under license from IMS Health Inc.'s MIDASc database.
-All rights reserved.
-We thank Pfizer Inc for its center research support to IDEI.
+We thank Tamer Abdelgawad, Amber Batata, Bruno Jullien, Bernard Salanié and seminar participants at Toulouse, PEPC Paris, Imperial College London for useful comments.
+We thank SCIFI-GLOW: SCience, Innovation, FIrms and markets in a GLObalized World, Contract no. SSH7-CT-2008-217436.
+The statements, findings, conclusions, views, and opinions contained and expressed in this article are based in part on data obtained under license from the following IMS Health Incorporated information service(s): MIDASTM (1997-2007), IMS Health Incorporated.
+All Rights Reserved.
+The statements, findings, conclusions, views, and opinions contained and expressed herein are not necessarily those of IMS Health Incorporated or any of its affiliated or subsidiary entities.
+We also thank Pfizer Inc for its center research support to IDEI.
 The statements, findings, conclusions, views and opinions contained and expressed herein are those of the authors only.